chengmar09/comp0053/README.md

 ### Feature Selection and Run the Baseline model.

-Run `.ipynb` for feature selection and results
+Run `Feature_Selection_and_Training_Baseline.ipynb` to see the feature selection and results on our baseline model

 ### Synthetic Data generation